-^{} Derived by applying the Fund's target asset allocation to each underlying Fund's benchmark.
+$^{^{}st}$ Derived by applying the Fund's target asset allocation to each underlying Fund's benchmark.
+Note: TIAA Traditional RCP is not offered as a stand-alone investment option.

 401(a) Default Option

 The discretionary assets of Participants who do not make an active selection among the available investment options will be placed in the Plan's Default Option.
 The SIC has determined that the Plan's Target Date Model Portfolios best suit the needs of Plan Participants.
 Defaulted assets will be placed into the age-appropriate TIAA RetirePlus Select Moderate Model Portfolio.